Collective Enfranchisement Process: Step by Step Guide

 Option to go via the informal collective enfranchisement route

-If your landlord agrees to move forward with an informal lease enfranchisement, they will obtain their own valuation, after which they will make you an offer for the freehold in terms of the sale.
+If your landlord agrees to move forward with an informal collective enfranchisement, they may obtain their own valuation, after which they will make you an offer for the freehold in terms of the sale.

 However, before you accept anything, it’s critical that you get a valuation and seek expert advice to ensure you receive the finest possible terms.
 Because this type of enfranchisement procedure is informal, and you are not required to agree to the landlord‘s offer, ultimately, they have an advantage.
 They can choose to advance a premium that is unreasonable under certain circumstances.